vorobev-exceedteam/pokedex-mern-app/README.md

 ./client/.env
 * REACT_APP_RECEIVE_ORIGIN - Origin of server (if you have client on a different server, otherwise it should be the same as server origin)

+#What could be added

+* Filter of pokemons by stats, weaknesses, abilities

+* More information about pokemon (like evolution, location etc.)

+* Email confirmation